Henry Pallett

-Henry James Pallett, known as "Harry Pallett", (2 January 1863 – 18 June 1917) was an English cricketer who played first-class cricket between 1886 and 1898, principally for Warwickshire.
+Henry James Pallett (2 January 1863 – 18 June 1917) was an English cricketer who played first-class cricket between 1886 and 1898, principally for Warwickshire.
 He was born in Birchfield, then in Staffordshire, and died at Aston, Birmingham.

 Pallett was a right-handed lower-order batsman, though early in his career he batted higher up the batting order, and a right-arm slow bowler.
 Prominent in Birmingham area club cricket, he played for Warwickshire from 1883, though the county's games were not considered first-class until 1894, and the team was not included in the County Championship until 1895.
 At the end of the 1886 season, he was picked for a non-Test match England XI to play the Australian touring team under the captaincy of W. G. Grace and this game was his first-class cricket debut.
 He then played for the North against the 1890 Australians, in the 1891 North v South match, and for a team representing "Second-Class Counties" against the 1893 Australians: in none of these matches did he make much impact with either bat or ball.

 In 1894, Warwickshire's matches against first-class teams were deemed also to be first-class, and Pallett played 15 matches that year, with outstanding success: he took 79 wickets at an average of 11.87 and among significant wicket-takers was behind only Test cricketers Dick Pougher and Tom Richardson in the national averages.
 He took five wickets in an innings 10 times and had three 10-wicket matches.
 His best return of the season, and of his entire first-class career, came in the match against Essex at Leyton, when he took nine first-innings wickets for 55 runs and followed that with five for 45 in the second innings for a match return of 14 for 100.
 He took a further 11 wickets in the return match at Edgbaston two weeks later.